Created: 11 Dec 2024

 How does RAG work?

-To understand how information is processed and retrieved in a RAG AI system, let's explore vector databases and how RAG retrieves data from different sources.
+In order to explain how information is processed and accessed in a RAG AI model, let's discuss vector databases and the way that RAG accesses data from different databases.

 The RAG process